sgrayk/sgrayk.github.io/README.md

 This blog page is created to document the knowledge I've acquired, serving as a foundation for continuous learning and the exploration of new topics.

+# Deloy App
+> npm run deploy -- -m "Deploy React app to GitHub Pages" After deploying, it will be in branch: `gh-pages`

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).